Opioid settlement fund legislation signed into law

 ALBANY, N.Y.
-(NEWS10) – This week Governor Cuomo signed off on legislation to create an opioid settlement fund.
+(NEWS10) — This week, Governor Andrew Cuomo signed off on legislation to create an opioid settlement fund.
 Money in the fund is to be specifically used to help prevent and treat substance use disorder.

 “I think it’s just a really solid framework for making sure that we can direct these monies where they’re going to do the greatest good and we can start to really turn the corner on the disease of addiction, which is really destroying communities across the state,” said Assembly sponsor Carrie Woerner.